mparsley1/eo-docs/README.md

 the outputs from the processing are stored in compass-eo.
 The compass-eo-dev bucket is used for testing purposes and the data in it can be deleted as needed.

-The following diagram gives an overview of the EO Service architecture.
+The following diagram gives an overview of the EO Service achitecture at Compass Informatics.

 ![eo_service.drawio](images/eo_service.drawio.png)

 There are two VMs: dev and prod (development and production respectively).
+These VMs are running on CREODIAS.
 Each VM consumes data from either the Sentinel Hub or satellite data stored in buckets.
 Each VM write to a bucket, but on the dev server the bucket is named eo-compass-dev, on the prod server the bucket is called eo-compass.